MartaKliuchnik/hospital-appointment-scheduler/README.md

 Endpoint

 - URL Path: **_/api/v1/doctors/:doctorId_**
-- Description: This endpoint deletes a specific doctor based on their ID.
+- Description: This endpoint soft deletes a specific doctor based on their ID.
 The client sends a DELETE request to the server with the doctor's ID as a path parameter.
-The server processes the request by removing the specified doctor from the database.
+Instead of removing the doctor from the database, the server processes the request by marking the doctor as inactive (isActive = false), effectively performing a soft delete.
+This request must include an authorization token for an admin user.
 - Authentication and Authorization: This endpoint requires admin-level authentication.
 Only users with admin privileges are allowed to delete doctor records.